SupaeroDataScience/SupaeroDataScience.github.io/src/reveal/enud_evaluation.md

 ## Details

-Teams organized by 05/11/21, end of day.
+Teams organized by 08/11/21, end of day.

 Moot court in class 16/11/21.
 1h10 for each case, 2 blocks of 2 cases in parallel.

 Decisions turned in on the LMS by 26/11/21.

 Peer evaluation: teams in first block grade teams in second block and vice-versa.
+Turned in via Slack by 26/11/21.

 <!--s-->